10 Security Misconceptions That Lead to Hacking

 We live in a world that is interconnected and any business online is global.
 If you are online, others can see you.
 Miscreants can attack your website, steal you’re and your customer’s data and cause you financial as well as brand loss.
 What can protect you?
 A strong application security posture.

 You might also think that if you are attacked, you would know.
 After all, there will be some symptoms.
 Unfortunately, that is not the case anymore.
 There was a time when hacker’s attacks would be an announcement of a kind, proclaiming the feat that they would have accomplished by hacking your website- computers would crash, files would go missing, but their style has changed.
-Look at the latest kid in town, Regin- It has been on work since more than 6 years (possibly 8 years), lurking in your systems, stealing passwords and God knows what else, even taking screenshots of your system.
+Look at the latest kid in town, Regin- It has been on work for more than 6 years (possibly 8 years), lurking in your systems, stealing passwords and God knows what else, even taking screenshots of your system.
 And it has been discovered only now.

-You might not even realize, and hackers on back-end could be controlling your infected system by a remote command.
+You might not even realize, and hackers on the back-end could be controlling your infected system by a remote command.
 The only way by which you can be sure of whether you are infected or not is by a thorough application scan.

 2. We are compliant.
 We don’t need application security